-Secondly, it is important to appreciate the gender differences in how men and women process the sexual appeal.
+2. Appreciate the gender differences in how men and women process the sexual appeal

 In fact, there is research going as far back as the 1990s that shows that while nudity and sex appeal may have a positive effect on attracting men, it does not attract women, usually.

-Thirdly, in many instances, sex as a selling tool is not appropriate to the product being advertised.
+3. Sex as a selling tool may not be appropriate to the product being advertised

 For example, what does sex appeal have to do with coffee, or selling tires?
 Would you consider using sex appeal to sell your iPod for example?

-What does this mean to Advertisers and Marketers?
+Conclusion - What does this mean for Advertisers & Marketers?

 While there are numerous studies coming up which have raised questions on sex in advertising, there are still many marketers who are still clinging on the notion that the use of sex will have the best results in attracting their customers and driving attention to the brand.